Mindspark is unique as it focuses on –

 b) Please clear the cache, cookies and browser history from your machine and login again.

-Mindspark has been designed to work on Internet Explorer 9, Mozilla Firefox and Chrome(latest version).
+Mindspark has been designed to work on Internet Explorer, Mozilla Firefox and Chrome.
 We recommend that you use one of these browsers to relish the Mindspark experience.
+For the best experience, please use the latest versions of the browsers, although we also support older versions.

 What should be done when a blank screen appears after login?

-a) Please email us a snapshot of the blank screen to firstname.lastname@example.org.
+a) Please email us the screenshot of the screen to firstname.lastname@example.org.

 b) Please clear the cache, cookies and browser history from your machine and login again.